Anindito Wahyu

-Anindito Wahyu Erminarno (born 13 April 1988) is an Indonesian professional footballer who plays as a attacking midfielder for Liga 2 club Kalteng Putra.
+Anindito Wahyu Erminarno (born 13 April 1988) is an Indonesian professional footballer who plays as an attacking midfielder.

 Personal life

 Anindito was born in Surakarta, and growing up his favorite sport was actually badminton.
 He joined a youth football academy with his brother at the age of eight.

 International career

 He played a first game with the national team in a match against Nepal, but he did not earn his first cap; the match was considered unofficial in FIFA's website.
 His official debut came in the next game, a 2–0 win over Malaysia on 14 September 2014, replacing Dedi Hartono after 11 minutes.